 Delaying Crew Change

-Crew travelling from ship to their homes are also at risk of acquiring the disease.
-When they arrive to their house, they may have to undergo strict self-isolation for 14 days before they can interact with their friends and families.
+When they arrive at their house, they may have to undergo strict self-isolation for 14 days before they can interact with their friends and families.

 Moreover, airplanes are grounded and only essential flights are allowed.
 Some government agencies are shut too.